Hospital Naval

 Hospital Naval is a building in the Caballito section of Buenos Aires designed by architect Clorindo Testa in 1977.
 Serving Argentine Navy personnel and facing Parque Centenario, the institution was established in 1947, and its current, modernist building was inaugurated in 1981.
-The 30,000 m^{2} (320,000 ft²) hospital is one of the best-known examples of brutalist architecture in Argentina.
+The 30,000 m^{2} (320,000 ft^{2}) hospital is one of the best-known examples of brutalist architecture in Argentina.